TahaQadi/Qadiapp/replit.md

 3. Admin assigns clients to LTA (clients can be in multiple LTAs)
 4. Clients see only products from their assigned LTA(s)
 5. Cart enforces single-LTA context (cannot mix LTAs in one order)
-6. Orders validate: client authorization, product availability, contract pricing
+6. Orders validate: client authorization and contract pricing
-7. Inventory automatically decrements on successful order
-8. Pipefy webhook sends order data (if configured)
+7. Pipefy webhook sends order data (if configured)

-**Inventory Management:**
-- Real-time stock tracking with quantity and thresholds
-- Auto-calculation of stock status (in-stock/low-stock/out-of-stock)
-- Transaction history for complete audit trail
-- Manual adjustments by admin with reason tracking
-- Automatic decrement on order placement

 **Security & Validation:**
-- Admin-only access for LTA management, inventory, and product management
+- Admin-only access for LTA management and product management
 - Server-side price validation using LTA contract prices
 - Client authorization check for LTA access
 - Single-LTA order enforcement (frontend and backend)